 We’ll spend the first night of our tour in Santillana del Mar; one night each in Ormas, Orbaneja del Castillo, Santo Domingo de Silos, Burgo de Osma, Atienza, Sigüenza, Medinaceli, Daroca, Molina del Aragón, Orea, Albarracín, Teruel, and Montanejos; two nights each in Burgos and Monasterio de Piedra; and our final night in Valencia.
 Iberocycle will book reservations at the tour rate for BAC riders who would like extra nights before or after the tour.

 BIKES & BIKE RENTALS: Road bikes, gravel bikes, or hybrids are appropriate for this tour.
-Because road surfaces on occasion will be rough, and we’ll have a short section of hard packed dirt on our last riding day, the Ride Coordinator recommends tires of 28c width at a minimum.
+Due to occasional short sections of rough road, and a short section of hard packed dirt on our last riding day, you may want to have tires on your bike that are at least 28c.
 If you bring your own bike, Iberocycle will store your bike case during the tour, and transport it from Santillana del Mar to Valencia.
-If you wish to rent a bike, contact Iberocycle directly.
+Iberocycle has excellent rental bikes (male and female specific carbon road bikes, road e-bikes, hybrids) available at a very reasonable cost.
+Contact them directly if you wish to rent a bike for this tour.
 If you plan to ride an E-bike or tandem on this tour, contact the Ride Coordinator before signing up.